taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 const store = createStore(reducer);
 ~~~~~~~~

 In addition, the `createStore` takes a second optional argument: the initial state.
-In the case of the Todo application the reducer operated on a list of todos as state.
+In the case of the Todo application, the reducer operated on a list of todos as state.
 The list of todo items should be initialized as an empty array or prefilled array with todos.
-If it wouldn't be initialiazed, the reducer would fail because it would operate on undefined.
+If it wasn't initialiazed, the reducer would fail because it would operate on undefined property.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 const store = createStore(reducer, []);
 ~~~~~~~~

 In another chapter, the book will showcase another way to initialize state.
-Therefore you would use the reducer instead of the store.
+Therefore, you would use the reducer instead of the store.

 Now you have a store instance that knows about the reducer.
 The Redux setup is done.
 However, now you want to interact with the store.
 You want to dispatch actions, get the state from the store and listen to upates of the state in the store.
 So how to dispatch an action?